-Additionally, a seasoned attorney can help you with negotiating your marital agreement, ensuring that terms are fair and balanced.
-A Virginia family law attorney will also make sure that your final contract is valid and enforceable, drafting the agreement with language that is clear and concise, and complying with all of the formalities required for the execution of marital agreements in Virginia.
+Additionally, a skilled Virginia attorney can help you with negotiating your marital agreement, ensuring that terms are fair and balanced.
+A proactive legal professional will also make sure that your final contract is valid and enforceable, drafting the agreement with language that is clear and concise, and complying with all of the formalities required for the execution of marital agreements in Virginia.

 - The distribution of assets and property of the couple in the case of divorce;